Northern shrike: Distribution and habitat

+The northern shrike breeds in taiga and tundra from Labrador west through Alaska (including some Aleutian Islands) to western Siberia, and south to extreme northwestern China, northern Mongolia, and James Bay.
+It breeds in forest edge habitats wherever suitable trees or shrubs are present and has nested in white spruce, black spruce, felt-leaf willow, mountain alders, and poplars.
+The northern limit of its breeding range is defined by the presence of 1-2 meter high shrubby willows.

+Northern shrikes are irruptive in the non-breeding season.
+Some stay year-round in this breeding range, but most move south depending on the severity of the winter, food supply, and competition from other shrikes.
+They will go as far south as northeastern China and Japan in Asia and irregularly as far south as New Mexico, Kansas, Illinois, Ohio, Pennsylvania, and New Jersey.
+On their wintering grounds, they prefer open country, including forest edges, prairies, agricultural land, savannas, and coastal marshes.

 Observations of wintering habitats in Idaho suggest suitable wintering territories are in demand, as northern shrikes that died in a particular area were quickly replaced.

 Feeding

 Northern shrikes often sit on tall poles and branches surveying for food.
 They prey on arthropods such as spiders, beetles, bugs, and grasshoppers, and small vertebrates.
 Prey identified include passerine birds such as horned lark, black-capped chickadee, common starling, brewer's sparrow, white-crowned sparrow, dark-eyed junco, pine siskin, house sparrow, small mammals such as the vagrant shrew, western harvest mouse, deer mouse, long-tailed vole, meadow vole and house mouse, and reptiles such as spiny lizards.
 They have been observed hunting finches and house sparrows at bird feeders.
+They are known to lure small birds by imitating their calls.